 KidsCan’s mission is to provide food, clothing and basic healthcare in schools to enable disadvantaged children to be more engaged in their education and reach their full potential.
 They feed over 25,000 hungry children every week in schools in New Zealand.
 Eurofins' support allowed for meals to be provided within the school environment and to raise awareness about the importance of nutrition in children's development.

 - Oasis Green Food Bank (China)

-Especially after natural disasters or in crisis areas, the affected families and communities can quickly face great need.
+Especially after natural disasters or in crisis areas, affected families and communities can quickly face great need.
 The destruction of agricultural areas does not only leave the people without a source for food production, but often also without an economic basis.
-In these cases the food supply for the affected population must be quickly restored.
-In close cooperation with its sister societies the GRC ensures short and medium term food supplies for the affected parts of the population.
+Eurofins' donation was allocated to emergency aid projects for food security, in order to provide people in need, especially after natural disasters, with food and drinking water to cover their basic needs.

 - Eat Forum (Scandinavia)

 EAT’s vision is a transformation of the global food system to sustainably feed a healthy population of over nine billion people by 2050.
 Fulfilling this vision will require major cooperation across countries, stakeholder groups and disciplines because the health and environmental problems associated with food are interconnected and span all sectors of society.
 In connecting leadership from previously isolated sectors and academic fields, EAT is guided by the core working hypothesis that productive food systems, global health, and a sustainable environment are all prerequisites for human development.
 Eurofins' donation was given as a general contribution to the organisation’s work and capacity-building.

 - Federación Española de Bancos de Alimentos (Spain)